 Pupils at Bridge House Independent School celebrated a strong set of GCSE results, which saw every pupil gain a number of meaningful qualifications.
 This strengthens the school’s status as a leading setting for vulnerable and complex pupils, on a national level.

 Joe Hardstaff, Assistant Head Teacher, said: “100% of our pupils achieved five or more GCSEs or equivalents and 84% achieved six or more.
 This continues our trend of year-on-year improvement.”

 Head Teacher Carl Smith added, “Some of our leavers have results among the higher GCSE grades, but we are equally proud of every pupil who has built a bridge to achievement during their time with us.
 Some of our pupils entered in Key Stage 4 with significant barriers to education, yet still leave us with several GCSEs.
 “As the school enters more specialist areas of education, we hope that these excellent results will inspire our younger pupils to fulfil their potential as well.”

-Bridge House would like to wish all of its pupils good luck: whether at college, grammar school sixth form, apprenticeship or work.
+Bridge House would like to wish all of its pupils good luck: whether at college, sixth form, apprenticeship or work.

 OFSTED is the Office for Standards in Education, Children’s Services and Skills.
 They inspect and regulate services that care for children and young people, and services providing education and skills for learners of all ages.

-Bridge House was last inspected during December 2016, where we are pleased to announce our school achieved 'OUTSTANDING' in ALL areas of inspection.
+Bridge House was last inspected during November 2019, where we are pleased to announce our school achieved ‘Good with Outstanding Areas’ of inspection.